About the Jewelry

 what kind of finish do you put on your jewelry?

-- I do not apply any sort of protective finish or anti-tarnish finish on my jewelry.
-All wire is bare.
+- I typically do not apply any sort of protective finish or anti-tarnish finish on my jewelry.
+All wire and sheet metal is bare.
+I do have Renaissance Wax if I feel a particular piece needs some sort of protectant.

 - I do, however, use non-toxic Liver of Sulfur on almost all of my Sterling Pieces and all of my Copper pieces.
 Liver of Sulfur quickly and artificially tarnishes (antiques) the surface of the wire.
 Depending on the final look you're going for, I will polish off a little, some or nearly all of the tarnish, leaving the crevices and details of the wrapping dark so they stand out.
 This gives the piece of jewelry depth, luster and character.